Normal view

 Ukraine - Level 4: Do Not Travel

 Do not travel to Ukraine due to Russia’s war against Ukraine.
-The Department of State continues to advise that U.S. citizens not travel to Ukraine due to active armed conflict.
+The Department of State continues to advise U.S. citizens to not travel to frontline regions of Ukraine and areas along Ukraine’s border with Belarus due to presence of Russian and Belarusian military and security forces on the Belarusian side of the border, proximity to active ground combat, frequent shelling, missile and drone attacks on populated areas and civilian infrastructure, and limitations on the Embassy’s ability to provide assistance to U.S. citizens in those areas.
 Read the entire Travel Advisory.

 All U.S. citizens should carefully monitor U.S. government notices and local and international media outlets for information about changing security conditions and alerts to shelter in place.
-Those choosing to remain in Ukraine should exercise caution due to the potential for military attacks, crime, civil unrest, and consult the Department’s latest security alerts.
+The security situation in Ukraine remains unpredictable.

 The Federal Aviation Administration (FAA) has issued a Notice to Air Missions (NOTAM) prohibiting U.S. aviation operations into, out of, within, or over Ukraine.
 For more information, U.S. citizens should consult the FAA’s Prohibitions, Restrictions, and Notices.